beanangel/beanangel/README.md

 Install
 -------
-First make sure you have MongoDB, Node, Npm, Yeoman, Bower and Grunt installed.
+First make sure you have MongoDB, Node.js, npm, Yeoman, Bower and Grunt installed.

 Install MongoDB with:

 	$ brew install mongodb

-Visit http://nodejs.org/ to install node and NPM
+Visit http://nodejs.org/ to install node and npm.

 Install phantomJS with: